DEFRA/ffc-docker-dotnetcore/README.md

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

-[Example](./examples) Dockerfiles are provided to show how parent images can be extended for different types of services.
-These should be a good starting point for building .Net Core services conforming to FFC standards.
+An [example](./example) is provided to show how parent images can be extended in a Dockerfile for a service.
+This should be a good starting point for building .Net Core services conforming to FFC standards.

-## Example files

-[`Dockerfile.web`](./examples/Dockerfile.web) - This is an example web project, that requires a build step to create some static files that are used by the web front end.

-[`Dockerfile.service`](./examples/Dockerfile.service) - This is an example project that doesn't expose any external ports (a message based service).
-There is also no build step in this dockerfile.

 ## License